IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

 console_cmdresponse_keyword
   Specifies a keyword that you want to detect in the command response.
 Case is not significant.

   This value can be a string or a regular expression.
-To use a regular expression, you must also set *console_cmdresponse_reg=Y*.
+To use a regular expression, you must also set *console_cmdresponse_reg=true*.

   This parameter is designed to help user determine whether the command response matches with user's expectation.